History of World Championship Wrestling: First year under Bischoff (1993)

-Competition with the WWF
+Early competition with the World Wrestling Federation (1994–1996)

 Beginning in 1994, Bischoff aggressively recruited high-profile former stars from WWF, such as Hulk Hogan and "Macho Man" Randy Savage, using Turner's monetary resources.
 Due to their high profiles, Hogan and Savage were able to demand concessions, such as multi-year, multimillion-dollar contracts and creative control over their characters.
 This would later become a problem for WCW, as other wrestlers were able to make similar demands, and contract values soared.
 Hogan in particular was able to gain considerable influence through a friendship with Bischoff; including a fee of $700,000 per pay-per-view appearance, plus 25% of the gross revenue from the pay-per-view whether it was successful or not.

 WCW's first major pay-per-view event for Hogan's was Bash at the Beach, saw the former WWF mainstay defeat Ric Flair for the WCW World Heavyweight Championship.
 During their time in WWF from 1991 to 1992, a feud was teased between them, but a match originally planned for WrestleMania VIII never came to fruition.
 WCW's event drew a high buyrate due to mainstream intrigue and hype.
 In December 1994, Savage would make his WCW debut; and in 1995, a new pay-per-view event called Uncensored was created and WCW would also revive The Great American Bash, which had not aired since 1992.

 In a mid-1995 meeting, Turner asked Bischoff how WCW could compete with McMahon's WWF.
 Bischoff, not expecting Turner to comply, said that the only way would be a prime-time slot on a weekday night, possibly up against the WWF's flagship show, Monday Night Raw.
 Turner granted him a live hour on TNT every Monday night.
 The new weekly show, WCW Monday Nitro, debuted on September 4, 1995, live from the Mall of America in Bloomington, Minnesota, in a timeslot that specifically overlapped with Raw.
 Bischoff himself was initially the host, alongside Bobby Heenan and ex-NFL star Steve "Mongo" McMichael.
 The initial broadcast of Nitro featured the surprise return of Lex Luger (who had been in the WWF since 1993) to the WCW audience.
 Because Nitro was live at the time, premiering major stars on the show would signal to the fans the amount of excitement the broadcasts would contain.
 Luger himself had come off a successful run in the WWF, and became one of the company's top stars.
-Luger had been employed with the WWF as recently as a week before his Nitro appearance, he had wrestled on a house show for the WWF in Halifax, Nova Scotia the night before his appearance on Nitro) The significance of this event would lead to the beginning of a period that would be known as the "Monday Night Wars".
+Luger had been employed with the WWF as recently as a week before his Nitro appearance, he had wrestled on a house show for the WWF in Halifax, Nova Scotia the night before his appearance on Nitro.
+The significance of this event would lead to the beginning of a period that would be known as the "Monday Night Wars".